syncfusion-content/windowsforms-docs/WindowsForms/ComboBox-DropDown/ComboDropDown-Appearance.md

 ---
 layout: post
 title: ComboDropDown-Appearance | WindowsForms | Syncfusion
-description: combodropdown appearance
+description: Learn here all about the appearance settings of Syncfusion Windows Forms ComboDropDown control and more.
 platform: WindowsForms
 control: ComboDropDown
 documentation: ug
 ---

-# ComboDropDown Appearance
+# Windows Forms ComboDropDown Appearance

 This section discusses the appearance settings for ComboDropDown control.